 In March 1818, Jackson entered Florida with 800 U.S. Army Regulars, 1000 Tennessee volunteers, 1000 Georgia militia and about 1400 Lower Creek under the command of Brig.
 General William McIntosh, a Creek chief.
 They marched down the Apalachicola River to the Negro Fort where they built Fort Gadsden.
 They then set out for the Miccosukee villages of Tallahassee and Miccosukee and both villages were burned.
 From these two locations, they marched to Fort St. Marks.

-Here Jackson seized the Spanish fort and imprisoned Alexander Asbuthnot, a Scottish trader living in the Bahamas.
-Asbuthnot traded with the Florida Indians and had written letters for them to both British and American officials.
+Here Jackson seized the Spanish fort and imprisoned Alexander Arbuthnot, a Scottish trader living in the Bahamas.
+Arbuthnot traded with the Florida Indians and had written letters for them to both British and American officials.
 It was believed he was selling guns to the Indians and preparing them for war.
 Two Indian leaders were also captured and summarily hanged without trial.
 The troops left St. Marks and attacked and destroyed some villages along the Suwanee River.
 Here he declared victory and sent the Georgia militia and Lower Creeks home.
 The remaining troops marched back to St. Marks.

 Around this time the Army captured Robert Ambrister, a former Royal Marine, and a self-described British agent.
 A military tribunal was called and both Ambrister and Arbuthnot were charged with aiding and inciting the Seminoles to war with the U.S. Both were found guilty and sentenced to death but the tribunal changed the sentence for Ambrister to fifty lashes and a year at hard labor.
 Jackson would have none of it and had both hanged.